 Litigation support/eDiscovery analyst

-Litigation is a high-growth practice area, according to the 2020 Robert Half Legal Salary Guide, driving demand for lawyers and paralegals with litigation support and eDiscovery backgrounds.
+Litigation is an active practice area, with many companies seeking guidance from outside law firms in areas related to the COVID-19 pandemic.
+This is driving demand for lawyers and paralegals with litigation support and eDiscovery backgrounds.

 Employers typically seek litigation support/eDiscovery analysts with a juris doctor or bachelor’s degree and proficiency in the latest industry software.
 Strong project management abilities, attention to detail and interpersonal skills are needed to support litigation matters and liaise with external firms and service providers.
 The midpoint salary for a candidate with one to two years of experience is $65,250.
 Hiring for this position should increase as law firms and companies focus on keeping pace with technological advancements, federal rulings and new regulations.